Certificate programs provide interested students a credential for successfully completing a particular set of courses in conjunction with any major.

 CYBR 4400 - Digital Forensics

 Overview of information security forensics activities.
 Topics include digital forensics investigative basics, techniques, and digital forensics examination criteria.
 Course includes hands-on lab activities where techniques and procedures are displayed and tested.
 Prerequisite(s): AIST 3720 with a grade of C or better.

-The goal of the Advanced Cyber Defender Certification arms graduates with the specific, core skills needed to be successful in entry cybersecurity positions like network defense monitoring, penetration testing, vulnerability analyst, etc.
+The goal of the Advanced Cyber Defender Certificate arms graduates with the specific, core skills needed to be successful in entry-level cybersecurity positions, such as network defense monitoring and penetration testing.